floodfx/liveviewjs/compatibility/README.md

 - `phoenix/mix.exs` and `phoenix/mix.lock` pin the Phoenix server and Phoenix LiveView packages.
 - `phoenix/assets/package.json` and its lockfile pin the locally served Phoenix JavaScript clients.
-The transitive morphdom dependency is overridden to the exact upstream commit over HTTPS.
+When the selected client has a transitive morphdom dependency, its lockfile must resolve an immutable upstream commit over HTTPS.
 The oracle never loads client code from a CDN or a mutable branch.
 - `liveviewjs/package.json` and its lockfile independently pin the same browser client for the differential target and bundle the repository sources under review.